-After 24 years at Bucknell, Professor Manuel Delgado, Spanish, has no thought of retiring.
+After a quarter century at Bucknell, Professor Manuel Delgado, Spanish, has no thought of retiring.
 "Why?" he says.
 "Because I love teaching!"
 His joy in his profession is obvious as he describes the classes he teaches and the Bucknell en España program he co-founded years ago and continues to direct today.

 The Bucknell en España Program is a chance for students to experience Spanish culture firsthand, he says.
 Each year, 40 students get the opportunity to study in Granada, Spain, where they live with local families, take classes at the Centro de Lenguas Modernas, Universidad de Granada, and immerse themselves in the language and culture.